Q: Are you an 'AgTech' company?

 Q: Can you work with other feedstocks?

 A: We can work with cauliflower as a feedstock although we do not have an automated harvest solution for it.
-While cauliflower has less edible biomass left on the field post-harvest, it suffers from large losses due to a tendency to discolour when bruised or exposed to UV.
+While cauliflower has less edible biomass left on the field post-harvest, it suffers from large packhouse losses due to a tendency to discolour when bruised or exposed to UV.
 This does not affect taste or nutrition, but consumers (thus retailers) will not buy it.
 As a result, there is significant availability of cauliflower biomass.
+In 2023 71,000 tonnes of cauliflower was produced in the UK, implying available biomass of a similar value.
+In 2020 the US produced 1,003 million pounds of cauliflower (~455,000 tonnes) and Spain approximately 200,000 tonnes.

 We expect other feedstocks to follow.